dmr5bq/cos_docs/help/troubleshoot.rst

 **2. Unable to execute clang: No such file or directory**

-Xcode Command Line Tools installation is missing or launch was not successful.
-Install (or reinstall) XCode.
+Xcode Command Line Tools installation is missing or launch was not successful. `Install (or reinstall) XCode <http://railsapps.github.io/xcode-command-line-tools.html>`_.

 **3. Unable to lock file: /data/db/mongod.lock**